St James the Less

 This historic church dates from the 12th century and has been the local parish church since that time.
 We have a regular pattern of worship with mainly traditional but some contemporary services.
 We aim to share the good news of Jesus in word and sacrament in this beautiful place.
 Many visitors remark on the warmth of welcome they receive here.

-As the church is an interesting building - it has been listed in some guide books and occasionally used for filming - we normally welcome visitors to look round.
+The church is a Grade I listed building - it has been listed in some guide books and occasionally used for filming.
+In 2012 there was a major refurbishment of the tower partly funded by Historic England so we normally welcome visitors to look round.
+When possible the church is open in the May bank holiday weekends and for the last week in July and the whole of August from 11.00 am to 5.00 pm.
 The tower is open occasionally.
 No children under 8 years old may visit the tower and it is advised that visitors to the tower should be reasonably fit.

 Sunday services normally take place at 9.30 am and are currently being live-streamed on alternate Sundays.
 Please see the Home page for more details.